susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 [Enlarge...](http://making-the-internet.s3.amazonaws.com/vc-xampp-install-on-windows@2x.png)
 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-install-on-windows@2x.png' class='' style='max-width:1038px; width:100%' alt=''>

 Once installation is complete, from the XAMPP Control Panel **Start** Apache and MySQL.

-If all goes well they should light up green.
+If all goes well, *Apache* and *MySQL* in the *Modules* column should light up with a green background.

 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-win-start-servers@2x.png' class='' style='max-width:723px; width:100%' alt=''>

 If either of these services don't start up, you'll want to dig into your log files for clues.
-From the XAMPP Control Panel, there's a logs button next to each service.
+From the XAMPP Control Panel, there's a *logs* button next to each service.

-A common cause servers failing to start is a **port conflict**.
-In XAMPP you can use the Netstat feature to see what current ports are being used on your computer:
+The most common issue we see is a port conflict with Apache's default port (80).
+If this happens, you want to find the process that is currently using port 80.

+Using XAMPP's Netstat window, you can see what ports your computer is currently using:

 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-win-netstat@2x.png' class='' style='max-width:1179px; width:100%' alt=''>

+If you find a process using 80, you can end it via the *Processes* tab in Window's Task Manager.

-To change your port, open Apache's config file (`httpd.conf`) then find the section under `Listen:`:
+Alternatively, you can tell XAMPP to use a different port for Apache; open Apache's config file (`httpd.conf`) then find the section under `Listen:`:

 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-change-apache-port@2x.png' class='' style='max-width:1179px; width:100%' alt=''>